zachmeador/clanker/docs/dev_notes/thoughts.md

     - simple, not a framework.
 - convention for push notifications to a phone

+## improvements

+- philosophy of clanker, need to better explain both in the readme and prompts what clanker is.

+## clanker feature ideas

+- stupid simple cli frontend boilerplate/conventions/library(?) with a few simple components. if textual didn't have bad opinions i guess i'd go with that.
+    - not 100% convinced that it's needed.

 ## app ideas

 - something like a fully automated obsidian vault with basic md publishing utilities. stores in vault, user could i guess point obsidian to that vault dir and use it that way too?